-I’ll mention some examples about interaction states we need to cover them:
+I’ll mention some examples about interaction states we need to cover:

-- When you design a page and need scrolls or moves to see more content , let users know there’s more content to see.
+- When you design a page, you need scroll or move to see more content, let users know there’s more content to see.

-- How the transitions and animations fit with the interface?
+- How do the transitions and animations fit with the interface?
 How long should animations be?

-As we know the empathy is trying to understand and expect users behaviors , that is the typical what we do, we expected the unexpected before the product release .
-The successful design is all about attention to details and giving a solution for our users to help them in their experience of using our products.
+Successful design is all about attention to detail and giving a solution to our users to help them in their experience of using our products.